fbpx

 Cameo apples are harvested during the fall, typically in October.
 They are harvested along with many other apple varieties and have a very long harvesting season, so you can enjoy fresh Cameo apples for a very long time.
 The middle of the fall season is the perfect time to pick Cameo apples because they are nice and ripe and the weather is perfect for fruit harvesting.

-Cameo Apples typically cost about $2 per pound.
-Local prices vary, and the exact price will vary depending on where you are, what season it currently is, and the price that your local grocery store has decided to charge for each pound of apples that you purchase.
+These apples typically cost about $2 per pound.
+Local prices vary, and the exact price will vary depending on where you are, what season it currently is, and the price that your local grocery store has decided to charge for each pound that you purchase.

 “After being highly promoted, Cameo has become a minor mainstream variety often found in the produce departments of supermarkets.
 The conical fruit is reminiscent of Red Delicious but with less-pronounced knobs on the blossom end.”